Highway 59 just south of Hancock, IA to Oakland is now open.

 Water access in the north & middle campgrounds has been restored for the spring season & the campground dumpstation is open.
-Modern restrooms remain closed at this time, pit toilets are available for guest use.

 Home to our annual Maple Tree Tap event this picturesque park also features live bison and elk herds with informational kiosks to introduce you to these amazing animals.
 Explore the park on quiet prairie and river hiking trails or visit our playground & nature playscape for a fun, family adventure, have a picnic at one of our convenient shelters, book your next family get together at Olsen Lodge, or stay the night in our beautiful campgrounds.